 A few things I’d like to change right off.
 This tool is severely underpowered.
 It needs a more powerful motor.
 I think it would benefit from a variable speed dial.
 Next it has no way to store the blade wrench or the extra arbor.
 I am afraid they will get lost, it’s just a matter of time.
 Finally, I think there should be a few vacuum adapters so it can be used with more than one size hose.

-Other than that it’s a super handy little cutter that can be used lightly on a wide range of materials.
+Other than that it’s possibly a handy little cutter that can be used lightly on a wide range of materials.
 The addition of the removable base and dust collection make it more versatile.
 I would not buy it for any of my work or even home use.
 If you know its limitations and still need one check it out by clicking the links to our partners on the side bar.

 - POWERSTATE brushless motor delivers maximum power and motor life. (according to Milwaukee)

 - Compatible with common 3 in. cut off wheels with 3/8 in. arbor

 - Part of the M12 System, featuring over 80+ tools